Metosul

 MetOsul was Portugal's oldest diecast toy manufacturer.
 The original company was founded in the Atlantic coastal town of Espinho a few miles south of Oporto, in 1931.
-At its high point it was known for making quality second hand castings of Dinky Toys.
+At its high point it was known for making quality castings in the style of Dinky Toys.

 Name and history

 Originally called Luso-Celluloide, the company made toy jewelry, and other trinkets, focusing on celluloid (plastic) objects.
 Later, the name Osul was created for the production of plastics - this was an anagram of the Luso name.
 Zamac toys appeared in the 1960s, thus the name Metal Osul or MetOsul (with a capital 'O') was coined.
 Metosul made various metal objects besides cars including a large assortment of toy tools.
 The meat of the Metosul name were its line of 1:43 scale cars and trucks.
 Metosul lasted until about 1990.
-Other diecast manufacturers like Vitesse and Tropheo appeared during the European Union years, but, apparently, Metosul was not a company that benefited from EU funding, perhaps because it was not a start-up.
+Other diecast manufacturers like Vitesse and Trofeu appeared during the European Union years, but, apparently, Metosul was not a company that benefited from EU funding, perhaps because it was not a start-up.
 Zamac metal and also plastic vehicles, usually in 1:43 scale, also appeared under the Luso Toys name during the 1970s and 1980s.